wesleydeal/deal.digital/content/now.md

 a website with a link that says "now" goes to a page that tells you what this person is focused on at this point in their life.
 For short, we call it a "now page".
 {% end %}

+This page is pending an update as of June 2025.

 ## Learning cloud architectures
 I recently got a CompTIA Security+ certification.
 I found the material easy to grasp, and have been evaluating what I should learn next for my career.
 Here's what I'm thinking: